jhchacc/slate/README.md

         bind 1:ctrl corner top-left resize:screenSizeX/2;screenSizeY/2

     Will bind the keystroke ctrl-1 to move the window to the top-left corner and resize it to 1/4 of the screen

-##### shell #####
-Execute a shell command: `shell options 'command'`

-        command = (required) the command to run. note that it is a quoted string. options = (optional) a space separated list of: wait  - block slate until the shell command exits.
-Useful when using shell commands in a sequence binding
-                   path: - the inital working directory to use when starting the command.
-For example path:~/code would set the inital working directory to ~/code

-    Example:

-        bind 1:ctrl wait path:~/code '/opt/local/bin/mvim'

-    Will bind the keystroke ctrl-1 to run the command `/opt/local/bin/mvim` with the current working directory of `~/code`.
-Slate will also block until the command is done.
-Note that you may **not** use the tilda home directory shortcut within the command itself, it is only allowed within the path.

 ##### hide #####
 Hide one or more applications: `hide applications`